A local’s guide to Prague: Practical tips for your memorable trip 2025

 Tipping

 If you were pleased with a service (restaurant, bar, café, taxi, etc.), it is common in the Czech Republic to leave a tip.
-It is usually around 10% of the bill amount.
+We usually just round the amount up or leave a tip around 10 to 20% of the bill amount, according how satisfied we were.

 Shopping, groceries, cosmetics